imjackson/dotfiles/readme.md

 ## Use

 The use of symbolic links allows you to edit the dotfiles without working directly within your home folder.
-After altering a dotfile, `~/.bashrc` must be sourced or the terminal must be restarted.
+After altering a dotfile that lives within `.system`, `~/.bashrc` must be sourced (this can be done with the `resource` alias) or the terminal must be restarted.

 ## License